Rupal-IIITD/FMS-system-AP-project/README.md

 -->Login method will contain username and password parameters and the database file will be checked after every successfull login.
 Else an error message will be shown and user will be asked to login again.
 Registration method will contain ID, type, name, username, password, DOB, address, department parameters.
 Database file will be checked and registration will be successfull if the new user is unique.

-Task method will contain taskID, Task Name,Task Description Department,Supervisor, Staff, Equipment, status, deadline as parameters.
+-->Task method will contain taskID, Task Name,Task Description Department,Supervisor, Staff, Equipment, status, deadline as parameters.
 This method will be called when a new task has to be assigned or the status of a task needs to be seen.

-Leave method will contain Leave to Whom, reason, time period as parameters.
+-->Leave method will contain Leave to Whom, reason, time period as parameters.
 This method will be called when either supervisor or staff needs to apply for a leave.

 Logistic approval request method will have ID, Item with quantities and department as parameters.
 This method will be called when staff/ supervisor wants to request for material.